microsoft/custom-connectors-masterclass/lab04/README.md

     As you can see, the operationId equals `GetRandomChuckNorrisFact` as well, but there is a major difference.
 At the end of the URL you can see `?category=dev`.
 The AI Plugin is smart enough to add that to the URL based on the connector definition we used.

-## Task 4: Make the connector more dynamic by using dynamic schema

-## Task 5: Learn about connection parameters
+## Task 4: Learn about connection parameters

-## Task 6: Tie it all together with policies
+## Task 5: Tie it all together with policies